nonarkitten/amiga_replacement_project/denise/README.md

 There are two steps that could open up better bandwidth and require that Agnus have it's own RAM.
 1. use FP/EDO DRAM; this allows double-CAS mode that is 1/2 way to full AGA; I do not expect this to fail -- it might be better to jump the shark here though and use SDRAM which would open up more opportunities later; note that SDRAM is the highest tech level we can use before voltage differences become a big problem
 2. use faster data bus; this requires 70ns memory to reach full AGA speed; however, quad data rate on the data bus might not be possible with the parasitic capacitance of 1980's level tech; if this works, it would be the simplest solution to hit AGA speeds on ECS motherboards
-3. split the data bus form DRAM and use lower voltages and/or differential signalling between the chips; this of course adds latency AND greatly complicates the data bus handling but may be required if the hardware doesn't like QDR.
+3. split the data bus from DRAM and use lower voltages and/or differential signalling between the chips; this of course adds latency AND greatly complicates the data bus handling but may be required if the hardware doesn't like QDR.

 ### Advanced Lisa
 Additionally, the improvements from the Vampire AGA may be added.